You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Catania

-Catania is more popular with Western tourists due to its close proximity to Mount Etna & Taormina making it a captivating destination.
+Catania is more popular with Western tourists due to its close proximity to Mount Etna & Taormina.

 Distance from Palermo: 213 km